Before you start using Veeam Backup for AWS, consider the following requirements.

 For information on how to change the port number, see the Configuring Security Settings section in the Veeam Backup for AWS REST API Reference.

-Port used for communication with the Veeam Backup browser on the worker instance in the file-level restore process.
+Required to access the File Level Recovery for Veeam Backup browser running on a worker instance during the file-level restore process.